Coronavirus – Business Support

 Use the Government’s support finder tool to see what support you are eligible for – https://www.gov.uk/business-coronavirus-support-finder

 More information about these measures can be found at https://www.gov.uk/government/collections/financial-support-for-businesses-during-coronavirus-covid-19

 As one of these measures, the Government is providing grants to small and medium sized businesses, to help them through the Coronavirus period.

-Chesterfield Borough Council is identifying local businesses who are possible recipients of these grants and they are keen to pay the grants as soon as the grant funding is received from the Government.
-They anticipate that this will be received by early April 2020.
+Chesterfield Borough Council is currently identifying local businesses who are possible recipients of these grants and we are keen to pay the grants as soon as possible.

 |Business Rates Coronavirus Grant||(PDF 28 KB)|